xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 ---

 # Tree
-**[t1]:** First, let's think about how to find augmenting paths in a tree (a graph without cycles).
+**[t1]:** Let's think about how to find augmenting paths in a tree.
 This is pretty straight-forward -- we'll run a breadth-first-search (or BFS for short) from exposed vertices, alternating between adding matched and unmatched edges.

 **[t2]:** The rest of the algorithm repeatedly improves the matching using augmenting paths and terminates when there aren't any remaining.
 To better understand how this all works, it will be best to see an example.